Signed in as:

 This picture is taken from where Sand Beck enters the Swale on the near bank.
 Note the reinforcement work on the far bank.
 The river is carrying water here, but it does look rather trouty....

-Known as the "Dog Kennels" due to the dog/cat kennels on the opposite side of the river.
-The dogs you will find here are big chub and barbel - look for the deep holes, close to the banks.
+Known as the "Dog Kennels" because there used to be dog/cat kennels on the opposite side of the river.

 what3words reference "flushes.easily.clogging"